Budget-conscious travelers seeking the lowest entry price

 There are no luggage storage or locker facilities at any of the four gates.
 While small bags and picnics are encouraged, large suitcases, bicycles, scooters, and professional photography tripods are prohibited and cannot be left at the entrance.

 Children under 4 enter free and do not require a pre-booked ticket.
-Reduced rates are available for children (4-15), students, and visitors with disabilities; however, the highly discounted £1 'Universal Credit' tickets are exclusively available through the official Kew website and cannot be purchased via third-party sellers.
+Reduced rates are available for children (4-15), students, and visitors with disabilities; however, the highly discounted £1 tickets for those on Universal Credit, Pension Credit, or asylum seekers must be booked directly through the official Kew website or purchased at the gate with proof of eligibility, and are not available via third-party sellers.

 Kew Gardens typically allows a grace period of approximately 30 to 45 minutes for late arrivals.
 If you arrive significantly later, staff will attempt to fit you into the next available slot, though entry is not guaranteed during peak periods like bank holidays or summer weekends.